crop-type-mapping/python-introduction/docs/index.md

 ---

-## Course Structure
+## Training Structure

-The course is organized into four main sections:
+The training is organized into four main sections:

 1. **Python Environments**
    Create and manage environments using tools like Miniforge and `venv`.